chrisodva/resume/README.md

 * Closed more new business deals in 2012  than the previous two person sales teams did in either 2011 or 2010.
 * Improved web marketing conversion rates and maintained lead flow while reducing web marketing budget 50%.

-**Director of Business Development, Capriccio Software, (1/10 – 12/10 when sequestration eliminted my position)**
+**Director of Business Development, Capriccio Software, (1/10 – 12/10 when sequestration eliminated my position)**

 Took over start up commercial software product division of a DoD Contractor and turned it around in less than 1 year.